codeforpdx/codepdx_website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[Feature Request] - Your Title Here '
-labels: ''
+labels: 'new feature'
 assignees: ''

 ---

-### Figma link for component:

-A link to the section of Figma board.

----

 ### Feature Description:

-Please provide a DETAILED description of the proposed feature.
+Briefly describe the feature.

----
+### Problem it Solves:
+Describe the problem that this feature would solve.
+Explain any current workaround and how this will solve it.

 ### Proposed Solution:

-If you have a solution in mind, please outline it here.
+If you have a specific solution in mind, outline it here.
+Include as many details as possible about how this feature should work and any considerations that need to be taken into account.

----
+### Alternatives Considered:
+A clear and concise description of any alternative solutions or features you've considered and why they could or could not work.

-### Alternative Solutions:
+### Additional Context:

-If there are alternative ways to solve this problem, please list them here.

----

-### Screenshots (if applicable):

-Include any screenshots that may be helpful.
+Add any other context or screenshots about the feature request here.
+If you have mock-ups, prototypes, or any visual aids that could help illustrate the feature, please include them.